PAIR-code/deliberate-lab/docs/deployment.md

 Before deploying to production, make sure that you have:

 - Updated the project ID in the [`.firebaserc`](./.firebaserc) file.
 - Updated the Firebase app configuration in the [`webapp/src/lib/api/firebase-config.ts`](./webapp/src/lib/api/firebase-config.ts) file.
+This can be found by navigating to your project settings in Cloud Console > General > Your Apps (at the bottom) > Config.

 - Update the project ID, private key ID, private key, (client email, and client ID) in the [`scripts/service-account.json`](./scripts/service-account.json) file.
 You can generate a private key in the Firebase console under `Project settings` > `Service accounts`.
 The fields of the generated JSON file should be copied to the `service-account.json` file.

 ## Webapp